 Disclaimers and Indemnities

 9.01 Disclaimers.
 IT IS EXPRESSLY UNDERSTOOD BY THE PARTIES HERETO THAT, EXCEPT AS OTHERWISE EXPRESSLY SET FORTH IN THIS AGREEMENT, THE ASSETS ARE TO BE SOLD BY SELLER AND PURCHASED BY PURCHASER AS IS, WHERE IS, AND IN THEIR CURRENT CONDITION.
 THE EXPRESS REPRESENTATIONS AND WARRANTIES OF SELLER CONTAINED IN THIS AGREEMENT ARE EXCLUSIVE AND IN LIEU OF ALL OTHER REPRESENTATIONS AND WARRANTIES, EXPRESS OR IMPLIED, STATUTORY OR OTHERWISE AND, EXCEPT AS PROVIDED IN SECTION 11.14, THE REPRESENTATIONS AND WARRANTIES CONTAINED HEREIN SHALL TERMINATE IN ALL RESPECTS UPON CLOSING.
 SELLER MAKES NO REPRESENTATION OR WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, STATUTORY OR OTHERWISE RELATING TO THE ASSETS, INCLUDING WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE, OR WARRANTIES AS TO CONDITION, QUANTITY OR QUALITY, OTHER THAN THOSE RERPRESENTATIONS AND WARRANTIES EXPRESSLY SET FORTH HEREIN.
 PURCHASER EXPRESSLY ACKNOWLEDGES IT HAS HAD OR WILL HAVE HAD A REASONABLE OPPORTUNITY TO INSPECT AND EXAMINE THE CONDITION OF EACH AND EVERY ASSET AND COMPONENT THEREOF, INCLUDING THE ENVIRONMENTAL CONDITIONS OF THE ASSETS, PRIOR TO CLOSING.
 ALTHOUGH SELLER HAS MADE, AND UNTIL CLOSING WILL MAKE, ALL OF ITS FILES AND RECORDS AVAILABLE TO PURCHASER, EXCEPT AS SPECIFICALLY STATED HEREIN, SELLER MAKES NO WARRANTY OR REPRESENTATION, EXPRESS, IMPLIED, STATUTORY OR OTHERWISE, AS TO THE ACCURACY OR COMPLETENESS OF ANY TITLE OPINION, DATA, REPORTS, RECORDS, PROJECTIONS, INFORMATION OR MATERIALS NOW, HERETOFORE OR HEREAFTER FURNISHED OR MADE AVAILABLE TO PURCHASER IN CONNECTION WITH THIS AGREEMENT INCLUDING, WITHOUT LIMITATION, ANY DESCRIPTION OF THE ASSETS, PRICING ASSUMPTIONS OR THE ENVIRONMENTAL CONDITION OF THE ASSETS OR ANY OTHER MATTERS CONTAINED IN THE SELLER’S PROPRIETARY DATA OR ANY OTHER MATERIALS FURNISHED OR MADE AVAILABLE TO PURCHASER BY SELLER OR BY SELLER’S AGENTS OR REPRESENTATIVES.
-IN ENTERING INTO AND PERFORMING THIS AGREEMENT, PURCHASER HAS RELIED AND WILL RELY SOLELY UPON ITS INDEPENDENT INVESTIGATION OF, AND JUDGMENT WITH RESPECT TO, THE ASSETS AND THEIR VALUE.
+IN ENTERING INTO AND PERFORMING THIS AGREEMENT, PURCHASER HAS RELIED AND WILL RELY SOLELY UPON (I) ITS INDEPENDENT INVESTIGATION OF, AND JUDGMENT WITH RESPECT TO, THE ASSETS AND THEIR VALUE AND (II) THE REPRESENTATION, WARRANTIES, CONVENANTS, AND AGREEMENTS CONTAINED IN THIS AGREEMENT.

 9.02 Assumed Obligations and Indemnities.

-(a) At Closing, Purchaser shall assume, pay, discharge and perform the following (the “Assumed Obligations”): (i) those obligations and liabilities attributable to periods after the Effective Date and that arise out of events occurring after the Effective Date under or with respect to the Related Agreements; (ii) other obligations and liabilities of Seller to the extent that there shall be an adjustment in favor of Purchaser with respect thereto pursuant to Section 2.02(b); and (c) all obligations and liabilities relating to, arising out of or attributable to ownership or operation of the Assets after the Effective Date.
+(a) At Closing, Purchaser shall assume, pay, discharge and perform the following (the “Assumed Obligations”): (i) those obligations and liabilities attributable to periods after the Closing Date and that arise out of events occurring after the Closing Date under or with respect to the Related Agreements; (ii) other obligations and liabilities of Seller to the extent that there shall be an adjustment in favor of Purchaser with respect thereto pursuant to Section 2.02(b); and (c) all obligations and liabilities relating to, arising out of or attributable to ownership or operation of the Assets after the Effective Date.

 (b) Without limiting Purchaser’s obligations in this Agreement, from and after Closing, Purchaser shall indemnify, defend and hold harmless Seller and its affiliates, and Seller’s and Seller’s affiliates’ directors, officers, employees, agents, representatives, contractors and subcontractors from and against any and all losses, damages, claims, suits, causes of action, penalties, costs, expenses and liabilities other than consequential or punitive damages, including, without limitation, damage to property, injury to or death of persons or other living things, natural resource damages, CERCLA response costs, environmental remediation and restoration costs, or fines or penalties (collectively, “Claims”) arising out of or resulting from: